nand-n/gopher/README.md

 and then later have the other runner recieve the baton the baton is passed / recieved by the runners at the same time

-    the value is passed/recieved synchronously ; at the sma etime
+    the value is passed/recieved synchronously ; at the same etime

 Channels allows us to pass vaue b/n goroutines